phx/dockervpn/README.md

 3. `./uninstall.sh`

 ## To-Do:
-- Debug all of the command line parameters
+- Get feedback on the command line parameters (file an issue).
-- Maybe re-do `install.sh` using `case` statements to provide better functionality for more use cases
+- Maybe re-do `install.sh` using `case` statements to provide better functionality for more use cases.